DeepGraphLearning/ULTRA/README.md

 ## Overview ##

 ULTRA is a foundation model for knowledge graph (KG) reasoning.
 A single pre-trained ULTRA model performs link prediction tasks on *any* multi-relational graph with any entity / relation vocabulary.
 Performance-wise averaged on 50+ KGs, a single pre-trained ULTRA model is better **in the 0-shot inference mode** than many SOTA models trained specifically on each graph.
-Following the *pretrain-finetune* paradigm of foundation models, you can run a pre-trained ULTRA checkpoint immediately in the zero-shot manner on any graph as well as use more fine-tuninig.
+Following the *pretrain-finetune* paradigm of foundation models, you can run a pre-trained ULTRA checkpoint immediately in the zero-shot manner on any graph as well as use more fine-tuning.

 ULTRA provides **<u>u</u>nified, <u>l</u>earnable, <u>tra</u>nsferable** representations for any KG.
 Under the hood, ULTRA employs graph neural networks and modified versions of [NBFNet](https://github.com/KiddoZhu/NBFNet-PyG).
 ULTRA does not learn any entity and relation embeddings specific to a downstream graph but instead obtains *relative relation representations* based on interactions between relations.